NeXt-Warning-System/documentation/xws-contact-api/design/api.md

 ## Design

-The below is an first draft of the API attributes for the XWS Contact API.
+The below is the second draft of the API attributes for the XWS Contact API.

 ~~~~
 -> contactid - a randomly assigned unique id.
 If contact removed and then re-added, new contactid generated